 Remortgage to cut your monthly payments

-Mortgage companies often offer introductory ‘teaser’ rates to new customers, either at a lower variable rate, or a fixed rate for an introductory period.
+A bank or building society often offers introductory ‘teaser’ rates to new customers, either at a lower variable rate, or a fixed rate for an introductory period.

-To help you with your research, we probe the market each week to find the most competitive deals for you, whether you’re looking for long- or short-term fixes, variable rates, or interest-only deals.
+Moneywise is here to search the market each week to find the most competitive deals for you, whether you’re looking to fix for a longer period or take out a variable rate product.

-Our mortgage hunter is looking to remortgage on his £200,000 property, and will be looking to borrow £100,000 over 15 years – so they’re looking for a 50% loan to value (LTV) deal.
-Our buyer has decided to pay any valuation or arrangement fees up front to avoid being charged extra interest.
+Our example mortgage hunter is looking to remortgage on their £200,000 property, and will be looking to borrow £100,000 over 15 years – so they’re looking for a 50% loan to value (LTV) deal.
+Our buyer has decided to pay fees up front to avoid being charged extra interest.

 Fixed rate mortgages

 Moving to another mortgage provider will involve going through its application process and affordability criteria.
 Fixing you mortgage will protect you from future interest rate rises but you may incur fees in the process.
-Do your homework and make sure a new deal warrants your time and efforts.
+Do your homework and make sure a new deal is worth it.

 Platform, up to 60% LTV, 1.73%